Nation of Hawaiʻi (organization): October 1994 – January 1995: ‘Aha Kanawai Kumu (Constitutional Convention) ratifies the Nation of Hawai’i Constitution

 January 1995: the 'Aha Kumu Kanawai reconvened.
 The Organic document is finalized and ratified by the Kupuna Council.

 January 16, 1995 Promulgation of the Nation of Hawai’i Constitution

 On January 16, 1995, 379 people gathered at ‘Iolani Palace, in Honolulu, Hawai’i to sign the Hawai’i Constitution on behalf of its 10,000 members.

 Per the Hawai’i Constitution, the Legislative General Assembly of the Nation of Hawai’i consists of the Citizens Assembly, Na Kupuna Council (Council of Elders), and elect a Head of State.
 Pu’uhonua D.K.B.
 Kanahele was elected as Head of State, and remains in this office to date.

-The Nation of Hawai’i is administratively subdivided into 5 mokupuni (counties): Hawai‘i, Maui, Moloka’i, O’ahu, Kaua’i, with Lanai, Ni’ihau and Kaho’olawe, held in trust.
+The Nation of Hawaiʻi is administratively subdivided into 5 mokupuni (counties): Hawaiʻi, Maui, Molokaʻi, Oʻahu, Kauaʻi, with Lānaʻi, Niʻihau and Kahoʻolawe, held in trust.
 The Hawai’i Constitution includes open and free elections, and the opportunity for naturalized citizenship.

 January 17, 1995 Declaration of National State of Emergency

 On January 17, 1995, a "Declaration of National State of Emergency" was called by Head of State, Pu’uhonua D.K.B.
 Kanahele, in order to "execute business of the Nation in Transitional Preparedness".
 All Executive Orders issued by the Head of State are submitted as proposed legislation to the Legislature General Assembly when it next convenes.

 "This measure is determined as expedient and necessary under the National State of Emergency of our Country, until such a time that Independence has been fully restored by full diplomatic de jure recognition from the United States of America."